MabelMedia-LLC/MabelHUB/README.md

 # MabelHUB
-MabelHUB - A Modern, Flexible Cross-Platform Package Manager, That Works For You.
+MabelHUB - The Modern, Flexible Cross-Platform Package Manager, That Works For You.
 ### [More Info...](https://www.mabelisyt.co/MabelHUB)

 # Licensing